natalieosita/Hackathon/README.md

 - SQL and database management: Synthesizing data for efficiency and insight.

 ## 🛠️ Projects
-- **Project 1: Personal Portfolio Website**
+- **Project 1: Introduction to HTML**
-  - Created a visually engaging portfolio website using HTML and CSS.
+  - Created an accessible and SEO-friendly webpage using HTML5.
-  - Integrated responsive design principles and optimized performance.
+  - Utilized semantic elements like headers, navigation bars, and footers to structure the content effectively.

-- **Project 2: Database Management System**
+- **Project 2: Introduction to CSS**
-  - Built a SQL-based system to manage data efficiently.
+  - Designed a visually engaging webpage with effective styling using CSS.
-  - Used Python for querying and visualization purposes.
+  - Applied selectors, external stylesheets, and fundamental concepts such as margins and borders.

 ## 📬 Contact Me
 Feel free to reach out for collaborations, opportunities, or to say hi!